Lab 01: Dealing with Spatial Data in Python

 to see the last severl rows, .info()

-to have a list of information about your dataframe (you are suggested to always run it first after your data is loaded), .shape
+(you are encouraged to always run it first after your data is loaded), .shape

-to see the dimension of your dataframe (i.e., how many rows and columns are there?), etc. Let’s try .info()
+(i.e. how many rows and columns are there?), etc. Let’s try .info()

 here and you could also try the others yourself.